Traditional clay roof tiles vs modern alternatives

 Here at Marley, our collection of clay tiles includes both plain clay tiles and profiled pantiles in a range of shapes and colours, ensuring you can easily find a product that suits your design requirements.
 These offer the classic good looks of traditional clay tiles, but with the benefits of modern manufacturing techniques and easy installation.

-Modern innovation has also paved the way for new materials to be used in the manufacturing process - such as fibre cement.
+Modern technology has also paved the way for new materials and innovations to be used in the manufacturing process - such as fibre cement.

 When considering the appearance of your roofing tile, remember to think about whether you want the building to stand out or blend in with its surroundings - and then take a look at your geographic location and what’s in general use around you.
 After all, roofing styles vary depending on where you are.
-For example, in North Wales, anything but slate (natural or fibre-cement) will probably look out of place, while in the south-east, red clay tiles are very much the norm.
+For example, in the south-east, red clay tiles are very much the norm.

 If you’d like some help in deciding which type of roof tile is right for your project, please take a look through our collection of roofing materials or get in touch with our technical support team to discuss your project in more detail.